**Alt text:** A person using a calculator while working on financial papers at a desk, with a pen and a smartphone nearby.

 Their story has inspired countless other entrepreneurs, especially women and immigrant founders, showing that you don’t need to be flashy to be successful—you just need to be real.

-The Lasting results of Q-Flex: Simple, Strong, Enduring
+The Impact of Q-Flex: Simple, Strong, Sustainable

-• Of business development born out of discomfort.
+• Of innovation born out of discomfort.

 • Of courage in a room full of critics.